giniedp/nw-models/Readme.md

 - Node 18
 - Yarn
-- Enough disk space for the intermediate models and texture artifacts ~100GB (>250GB when not limiting texture size)
+- Enough disk space

+Disk space requirements depend on which models how many you want to extract.
+Intermediate files, especially textures eat up a lot of space.
+Additionally textures are embedded in the final model file.

 Clone the repo